replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 * This feature works with the [Kubernetes (kubeadm) add-on](https://kurl.sh/docs/add-ons/kubernetes) only.
 * To meet CIS compliance, admin.conf permissions are changed from the default `root:sudo 440` to `root:root 444`.
 * Kubelet no longer attempts to modify non-standard kernel flags.
 Using non-standard kernel flags can block the Kubelet from initializing and causes the installation to fail.
-* This feature is not supported for upgrades of existing kURL installations because the settings that are changed can introduce adverse effects and render the existing kURL node unusuable.
+* This feature has been tested with kURL upgrades however it is strongly suggested to test this with your development environments first before upgrading production.

-## AWS Amazon Linux 2 Considerations
+## AWS Amazon Linux 2 (AL2) Considerations
 The kernel defaults of this Amazon Machine Image (AMI) are not set properly for CIS compliance.
-CIS compliance requires that Kubernetes is not allowed to change kernel settings itself.
-Considering this, the following kernel defaults must be adjusted prior to installing with kURL:
+CIS compliance does not allow Kubernetes to change kernel settings itself.
+It is required that the following kernel defaults must be set prior to installing with kURL:
 ``` bash
 sudo sysctl vm.overcommit_memory=1
 sudo sysctl kernel.panic=10
 sudo sysctl kernel.panic_on_oops=1
 ```
 Failure to set these values will result in kernel panics.
+These settings must also be configured on AL2 instance nodes prior to upgrading them to a CIS compliant kURL specification.